robertfischer3/fischer3_a2a_introduction/README.md

 This documentation provides a comprehensive introduction to the Agent2Agent (A2A) protocol and its relationship with the Model Context Protocol (MCP).

+## WARNING:
+The entire project is for rudementary training only.
+Nothing is in this project is should be considered production quality.

 ## 📚 Documentation Structure

 ### 1. [Introduction to Agent2Agent](./agent2agent_intro.md)